 So you've decided to adopt a rescue dog.
 Congratulations!
 This is going to be one of the best decisions you've ever made.

-Shelters vs. Rescues vs. Humane Societies
+Animal Shelters vs. Rescues vs. Humane Societies

 A humane society is an organization with the broader mission of reducing animal suffering.
 When people reference "the humane society," they're probably referring to the Humane Society of the United States.
 A humane society may facilitate dog adoptions, but that's far from their only goal, whereas adoption is the primary goal of both shelters and rescue groups.